 - Get to stay with your dogs (unconditional love all day)

-However you still have to get your work done and that requires discipline.
+However, you still have to get your work done and that requires discipline.
 I was the child at school who was always daydreaming, gazing out the window, and not listening to the teacher.
-My distraction is firstly all the jobs around the house that need doing.
+My distraction is first all the jobs around the house that need doing.
 Being at home you are constantly aware of them.
 I call it the House Admin.
 Since I work from home my other half feels I can always fit in all those small jobs.
 For example, taking the car to be serviced, taking in and collecting dry cleaning.
 Then there is the organising of any help that is needed for the house.
-For example the window cleaners and the handyman (last post I wrote explained my lack of handy husband.)
+For example the window cleaners and the handyman (a post I wrote some time ago explained my lack of handy husband.)